Chad-Mowbray/certs/README.md

 ![TLS Handshake](readme/tls_handshake.png)

 The end result of all these steps is an agreement between the client and the browser to use a specific encryption mechanism.
-So when you send your credit card number in a form, even if someone intercepts the message (very easy to do as we'll see), there won't be anything useful for a potential attacker to steal.
+So when you send your credit card number in a form, even if someone intercepts the message (very easy to do  we've seen), there won't be anything useful for a potential attacker to steal.

-(Wireshark)
+#### The TLS Handshake

-We are going to present a somewhat simplified overview of that negotiation.
+We are going to present a somewhat simplified overview of that negotiation--called the TLS handshake.

 // https://www.thesslstore.com/blog/explaining-ssl-handshake/